 - When ready to make pizza: turn out dough onto a lightly floured cutting board or a sheet of parchment paper.
 Sprinkle with more flour if needed so you can stretch and flatten the dough into your desired size.

 - Cut parchment paper to fit the pan you’re using, hanging over just about an inch on all sides our circumference.
 Preheat oven to 500°F. Place pizza pan in the oven while the oven is preheating.
 Place your pizza dough on the sized parchment paper and top as desired.
-Once the oven is up to temperature, carefully transfer the pizza to the hot pan (be careful – pan is HOT).
-Cook until the cheese is melted and crust is slightly browned.
+Once the oven is up to temperature, carefully transfer the pizza to the hot pan (be careful - pan is HOT).
+Cook until the cheese is melted and crust is slightly browned, 10-20 minutes depending on thickness, size, and toppings.